Taiwo2351/alx-system_engineering-devops/0x19-postmortem/README.md

 During ALX System Engineering & DevOps project 0x17.
 Web stack debugging #3.
 GET requests on the server led to 500 Internal Server Error's at about 0600hrs EAT, when the expected response was an HTML file defining a simple Holberton WordPress site.
 Debugging Process

-Akins Tunde Kola, Bug Debugger noticed that and he promptly proceeded to undergo solving the problem.
+Taiwo, Bug Debugger noticed that and he promptly proceeded to undergo solving the problem.

     Checked running processes using ps aux.
 Two apache2 processes - root and www-data - were properly running.